About This Author

 The eastern tropical Atlantic ocean is filled with so much plastic debris that a poor Ghanaian fisherman had no choice but to remain ashore to fish in one of the most polluted water bodies on earth instead.

 Thousands of urban poor use a precarious makeshift wooden bridge to cross from the densely populated Sodom and Gomorrah slum to the Jamestown area and Korle Bu, Ghana's premier healthcare facility.
 Video and photos, and a brief interview with the entrepreneur behind the bridge.

 Urban poor men risk injury and drowning to swim in the heavily polluted Korle Lagoon — float alongside human remains sometimes — to recover recyclable plastics, which they sell for around $0.17 per kilo.

-Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs.
-Climate-related shocks, overfishing, and other human activities are also shaping the mobility of migrant fishers.
+Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants, including PAHs.
+Climate-related shocks and overfishing are reshaping the mobility of migrant fishers.